Ramin-RX7/Shifty/docs/Principals/Objects/Objects.md

 **Object Pooling System**:

 - Using object-pooling and concurrent garbage collection system at the same time (hybrid grabage collector)
-- Users be able to set a flag when making classes to indicate wether objects of this class should be pooled in object pooling system or not.
+- Users be able to set a flag when making classes to indicate whether objects of this class should be pooled in object pooling system or not.
 - ?
 Using a fixed size object pooling system or dynamic sized?
 - ?
 Let the size of the pool be configurable by user?